Azure/blobxfer/README.rst

   metadata.
 These metadata entries are used on download to configure the proper download and parameters for the decryption process as well as to authenticate the encryption.
-Encryption metadata set by blobxfer (or the Azure Storage .NET/Java client library) should not be modified or blobs may be unrecoverable.
+Encryption metadata set by blobxfer (or the Azure Storage .NET/Java client library) should not be modified or blobs/files may be unrecoverable.
 - Local files can be encrypted by blobxfer and stored in Azure Files and, correspondingly, remote files on Azure File shares can be decrypted by